cockroachdb/docs/src/current/v23.2/work-with-virtual-clusters.md

 ## Connecting to a cluster

-This section shows how to connect to a virtual cluster or to the system virtual cluster using SQL clients or the DB Console.
+This section shows how to use SQL clients or the DB Console to connect to a virtual cluster.

 {% capture pcr_application_cluster_note %}
 {{site.data.alerts.callout_success}}
-When [Physical Cluster Replication]({% link {{ page.version.version }}/physical-cluster-replication-overview.md %}) is enabled, the name of the application virtual cluster is automatically set to `application`.
+When [Physical Cluster Replication]({% link {{ page.version.version }}/physical-cluster-replication-overview.md %}) is enabled, the default virtual cluster is named `application`.
 {{site.data.alerts.end}}
 {% endcapture %}